 Before the surgery begins your dog will be sedated and an ultrasound will be performed to check for issues such as retinal detachment or rupture (bursting) of the lens.
 An electroretinogram (ERG) will also be done in order to confirm that your dog's retina is working properly.
 If these tests turn up any unexpected issues, unfortunately, your dog may not be suitable for cataract surgery.

-In dogs, cataract surgery is performed under general anesthetic.
+In dogs, cataract surgery is performed under a general anesthetic.
 A muscle relaxant will also be administered to help the eye sit in the correct position for the operation.

 Cataracts in dogs are removed using a technique called phacoemulsification.
 This procedure uses an ultrasonic device to break up and remove the cloudy lens from the dog's eye, and is the same procedure that it used in cataract surgery on people.
 Once the lens with the cataract has been removed an artificial lens implant (intraocular lens, or IOL) can then placed in the eye to allow images to be focused clearly onto the retina.

 Typically the veterinary surgeon will recommend that your dog stay overnight for monitoring, following cataract surgery.
-Once your dog heads home, intensive aftercare will be required, including the use several types of eye drops, multiple times each day.
+Once your dog heads home, intensive aftercare will be required, including the use of several types of eye drops, multiple times each day.